-Kalscheur, James h.
-"Jim"
+Kalscheur, James H. "Jim"

-PINE BLUFF/MOUNT HOREB/MADISON - James H. "Jim" Kalscheur, age 91, of Madison, passed away on Thursday, April 9, 2020.
-Due to the uncertainty of the pandemic, a Mass will be held to celebrate Jim’s life at a later date.
-Details of the Mass will be announced at a later date.
+PINE BLUFF / MOUNT HOREB / MADISON - James H. “Jim” Kalscheur, age 91, of Madison, passed away on Thursday, April 9, 2020.
+Due to the uncertainty of the pandemic, a Celebration of Life will be held at a later date.
 Online condolences may be made at www.gundersonfh.com.

 Gunderson West